 About Montana NSF EPSCoR

 Montana NSF EPSCoR is a Montana University System (MUS) program focused on stimulating sustainable improvements in Montana's R&D capacity and competitiveness in science and engineering research.
 We partner with the National Science Foundation EPSCoR (Established* Program to Stimulate Competitive Research) program to develop and manage strategic projects funded by competitive NSF EPSCoR awards to the state.
 We work collaboratively across the state's higher education institutions, including 7 tribal colleges, and with partners from business, government, and non-profit organizations.
-With offices at the University of Montana and Montana State University, MT EPSCoR is a program designed to develop, manage, and link projects over time.
+With offices at the University of Montana and Montana State University, MT EPSCoR is a program designed to develop, manage, and sustain projects over time.

 NSF EPSCoR was established in 1978, and in 1980 Montana was one of five initial states to participate.
 Over the years Montana NSF EPSCoR has played an important role in enhancing research capacity and competitiveness for Montana, supporting innovative education for development of Montana's STEM workforce, and linking science outcomes to business opportunities and solutions for pressing issues.